JackyLeeDesign/chatGPT4o-taiwan-stocks-prediction/README.md

     f"f.
 If KD > 85 and today's lowest price < yesterday's, 'prepare to sell'.
 If the same for prior day, 'sell half'.\n" f"g.
 If KD < 20 and today's highest price > yesterday's, 'prepare to buy'.
 If the same for prior day, 'buy in'.\n" f"h.
-If KD > 85, stock hits daily upper limit, and today's volume is 3x the 20-day avg., 'sell half'.\n\n" f"Provide these results concisely:\n"
+If KD > 85, stock hits daily upper limit, and today's volume is 3x the 20-day avg., 'sell half'.\n\n" f"Note: If there are no stock prices for today, this means the market has not opened yet.
+In that case, use the date of the latest stock price data as today's date.\n\n" f"Provide these results concisely:\n"
     f"1.
 Next opening price prediction: (Provide based on news, queried info, historical market data, and professional tech analysis) e.g., 1xx.x (TWD)\n"
     f"2.
 Next closing price prediction: (Same references and analysis as opening price) e.g., 1xx.x (TWD)\n"